When to see a doctor for back pain

 Further information is available from NHS England here.

-Your treatment at Keheren Therapy will include a free consultation to identify any concerns or red flags including aggravating or relieving factors.
+Your treatment at Keheren (muscle) Therapy will include a free consultation to identify any concerns or red flags including aggravating or relieving factors.
 Previous treatments and medical history will be taken into consideration and are therapists will recommend onward referrals where appropriate.

 We are unable able to arrange diagnostic investigations but our knowledge and experience mean we are able to perform some simple physical examinations to determine the effectiveness of our treatments.